 - Seat cushions need to have variable contouring that can match the user's leg and pelvic position and be changed in response to altered body position due to an increase in hypertonacity.

-- Back supports need to have surfaces that are customizable but also have lateral thoracic supports that can be symmetrically or asymmetrically placed.
+- Back supports need to not only have options of contact surfaces to meet an individual's specific needs, but also have lateral thoracic supports that can be symmetrically or asymmetrically placed.

 Some users can present with mixed tonal patterns and this can prove challenging for the prescriber as scoliosis and pelvic asymmetry are common.
 Cerebral palsy is the most common condition where this occurs and requires seat cushions to be able to accommodate abnormal pelvic position but also offer increased postural support.